VISU

 Scroll Mode: Scrolls new spectral data from right to left.

-5. Frequency Scale
+6. Frequency Scale & Ruler

-Controls how the vertical axis of the spectrogram maps to audio frequencies:
+The scale controls how the vertical axis of the spectrogram maps to audio frequencies:

 Linear: Maps frequencies evenly along the vertical axis, so that each hertz occupies the same amount of space.
 Great for percussive sounds, noise, and textures that span the full frequency range.